mozilla-releng/fxci-config/README.md

 # CI Configuration

-This repository contains configuration for CI automation relating to the Gecko source code.
+This repository contains configuration for CI automation relating to the Gecko source code

 Specifically, this configuration does not "ride the trains".
 Instead, the head of the default branch of this repository applies to all Gecko projects and products.